Maya Yoshida: Nagoya Grampus

 At the start of the 2009 season, Yoshida switched number shirt to four.
-He scored Nagoya Grampus's historical first goal in the AFC Champions League in the game against Ulsan Hyundai Horang-i on 10 March 2009.
-Yoshida continued to regain his first team place for the side, playing in the centre–back position.
-A month later on 26 April 2009, he scored his second goal of the season, in a 2–1 win against Yokohama F. Marinos.
-However, Yoshida suffered a calf injury that saw him sidelined for two weeks.
-Yoshida made his first team return on 18 July 2009 and started the whole game, in a 1–1 draw against Kyoto Sanga.
+He scored Nagoya Grampus's historical first goal in the AFC Champions League in the game against Ulsan Hyundai Horang-i, winning 3–1 on 10 March 2009.
+Yoshida continued to regain his first team place for the club, playing in the centre–back position.
+His second goal of the season came on 26 April 2009, scoring an equaliser goal, in a 2–1 win against Yokohama F. Marinos.
+However by early–July, he suffered a calf injury that saw him out for two weeks.
+Yoshida made his first team return for Nagoya Grampus on 18 July 2009, starting the match, in a 1–1 draw against Kyoto Sanga.
 He scored his third goal of the season, in a 2–1 win against FC Tokyo eleven days later on 29 July 2009, but the club was eliminated in the J.League Cup following a 6–3 on aggregate.
-Yoshida later added two more goals throughout September, scoring against Kashiwa Reysol and Kawasaki Frontale.
-Since returning to the first team, Yoshida regained his first team place for the remaining matches of the season.
-He later added two more goals throughout October.
-Yoshida scored his eighth goal of the season, in a 3–1 win against Júbilo Iwata in the fourth round of the Emperor's Cup.
-He later helped the club to reach the Emperor's Cup final after beating Shimizu S-Pulse 5–4 on penalty shoot–out following a 1–1 draw throughout 120 minutes.
-However, he started in the Emperor's Cup Final against Gamba Osaka, as Nagoya Grampus lost 4–1 in what turned out to be his last appearance for the club.
+Since returning to the first team from injury, Yoshida regained his first team place for the club’s remaining matches of the 2009 season.
+He later added two more goals throughout September, scoring against Kashiwa Reysol and Kawasaki Frontale.
+The following month, Yoshida scored two more goals for Nagoya Grampus, coming against FC Tokyo and Yokohama F. Marinos.
+He scored his eighth goal of the season, in a 3–1 win against Júbilo Iwata in the fourth round of the Emperor's Cup.
+Yoshida later helped the club to reach the Emperor's Cup final after beating Shimizu S-Pulse 5–4 on penalty shoot–out following a 1–1 draw throughout 120 minutes.
+However, he started in the Emperor's Cup Final against Gamba Osaka, as Nagoya Grampus loss 4–1 in what turned out to be his last appearance for the club.
 At the end of the 2009 season, Yoshida went on to make forty–eight appearances and scoring eight times in all competitions.